chef/chef-web-docs/chef_master/source/vmware.rst

 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/vmware.rst>`__

-.. note:: This page collects information about Chef that is specific to using Chef with VMware.

 VMware, Inc. is a subsidiary of Dell Technologies that provides cloud computing and platform virtualization software and services.
-It was the first commercially successful company to virtualize the x86 architecture.

-VMware's desktop software runs on Microsoft Windows, Linux, and macOS, while its enterprise software hypervisor for servers, VMware ESXi, is a bare-metal hypervisor that runs directly on server hardware without requiring an additional underlying operating system.
+This page outlines the different tools that can be used to integrate Chef with the VMware platform.

-We also attempt to centralize the discussions for VMware and Chef on the `[VMware{code}] <https://code.vmware.com/web/code/join>`__ Slack team.
-We are located in **#chef**.
+For discussions on VMware and Chef, visit the `[VMware{code}] <https://code.vmware.com/web/code/join>`__ Slack team, located in the **#chef** channel.

 knife
 =====================================================

 There are multiple knife plugins that interact with the VMware stack in different ways.
-The following knife plugins are directly supported by Chef.
+The following knife plugins are directly supported by Chef:

 knife-vsphere
 -----------------------------------------------------